firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * uniq -c: Shows the number of duplications
  * uniq -d: Shows duplicated attributes
  * uniq -u: Shows unique attributes
+ * unset  : Deletes a shell variable(ex : first="firas" ,then : unset first)
  * vi     :  File editor
  * wc     : counts the nbr of lines ,words and bytes in a file
  * wget   : Download file from url(wget https://example.com/file.zip)
  * whatis : tells you what a command does
  * whoami : provides you with the username
+ * which  : Is used to locate the executable file associated with a given command.(ex : which cat)
  * zip -r : Creates a zip file(ex: zip -r newzip.zip dir_to_be_zipped)
  * unzip

  Symbols  :
- TAB    : Shows the expected commands
+ =      :(first='firas', echo $first) It creates variables TAB    : Shows the expected commands
  ~ 	    : home directory
  / 	    : root directory